Rick and Nicky

 The primary task of global missions is to establish healthy churches among every people group.

 The primary command to obey and task to complete in the Great Commission (Matt.
 28:19) is to “disciple all nations.”
 This is a measurable task and will be completed in the end (Rev. 7:9).
 “Nations” (Matt.
 28:19) refers to ethnic people groups and not countries.
-The task of “discipling a people group” is to plant the church among every people group which is summarized in the three actions in Matthew 28:19-20 (going, baptizing, and teaching).
-The Great Commission is not just a general command to “make disciples” but a specific command to “disciple all nations.”
+The task of “discipling the nations” is to plant the church among every people group which is summarized in the three actions in Matthew 28:19-20 (going, baptizing, and teaching).
+The Great Commission is not just a general command to “make disciples” but a specific command to “disciple all nations” by establishing healthy churches among every people group.

 The Global Priority